Seljuk (warlord): Relations with Samanids

-Seljuk, who gained power with his war activities in Jand and its vicinity, gradually began to enter into political events in Transoxiana.
-After Kara-khanid Hasan b.
-Sulayman Bughra Khan captured Samanid city Bukhara, Samanid's requested Seljuk to help against Bughra Khan.
-Upon this, Seljuk sent his son Arslân (Isrâ'il) to Transoxiana.
+Seljuk, who gained power with his war activities in Jand and its vicinity, gradually became involved in politics in Transoxiana.
+After the Kara-Khanid ruler Hasan b.
+Sulayman Bughra Khan captured the Samanid city of Bukhara, the Samanids asked Seljuk for aid against Bughra Khan.
+Upon this, Seljuk sent his eldest son Arslân (Isrâ'il) to Transoxiana.

-Since Seljuk was getting old in this period, the administration was now actually in the hands of his eldest son Arslân (Isrâ'il).
-In the meantime, the Samani state, which thoroughly lost her power, was subjected to frequent renewed attacks by Kara-khanids, which gave Arslan the opportunity to prove his military prowess.
-In a period when the Samani state was shaken by the internal turmoil caused by Fâ'ik, Abû 'Alî Simcûr and Bek-tüzün, and the Kara-khanids who entered Transoxiana and seized Bukhara for the second time (999), Seljuks under Arslân provided military assistance to Abû İbrâhîm İsma'îl al-Muntasir (1000–1005), the last member of the Samani dynasty (1003).
-Although al-Muntasir gained some success against the Kara-khanid army under the command of Ilig Khan Nasr with the support he received from the Seljuks, he couldn't prevent the collapse of the Samani state.
-Arslân himself was taken prisoner in 1025 by Mahmud the Ghaznavid.
-After this incident, the entire Transoxiana came under the Kara-khanid administration and the Seljuks had to recognize the administration of Kara-khanids.
+Since Seljuk was getting old in this period, the administration was now actually in the hands of Arslân.
+In the meantime, the Samanid state, which thoroughly lost its power, was subjected to frequent renewed attacks by the Kara-Khanids, which gave Arslan the opportunity to prove his military prowess.
+In a period when the Samanid state was shaken by the internal turmoil caused by Fâ'ik, Abû 'Alî Simcûr, and Bek-tüzün, and the Kara-Khanids who entered Transoxiana and seized Bukhara for the second time (999), the Seljuks under Arslân provided military assistance to Abû İbrâhîm İsma'îl al-Muntasir (1000–1005), the last member of the Samanid dynasty (1003).
+Although al-Muntasir gained some success against the Kara-khanid army under the command of Ilig Khan Nasr with the support he received from the Seljuks, he couldn't prevent the collapse of the Samanid state.
+Arslan himself was taken prisoner in 1025 by Mahmud of Ghazni.
+After this incident, all of Transoxiana came under the Kara-Khanid rule and the Seljuks had to submit to the Kara-Khanids.